HrishavBakulBarua/GTA-HDR/README.md

 addresses the identified gaps in the current publicly available datasets for HDR image reconstruction, including:

-1) GTA-HDR is a large-scale (i.e., 40K ground truth HDR images) syn- thetic dataset sampled from the GTA-V video game data which utilizes ray tracing technology that simulates the physics behind light and shadows.
+1) GTA-HDR is a large-scale (i.e., 40K ground truth HDR images) synthetic dataset sampled from the GTA-V video game data which utilizes ray tracing technology that simulates the physics behind light and shadows.

 2) GTA-HDR includes HDR images with sufficient resolution (i.e., 512 × 512 and 1024 × 1024).

 and,

 3) GTA-HDR includes HDR images capturing a diverse